 9. Have a plan to power your phone and other technology

 Make sure you have a car charger, as well as auxiliary power bricks for your phone.
-Solar chargers are inexpensive, but be warned that they don’t work quickly.
-If you still have an old-fashioned land line that comes through the wall, get a phone that doesn’t require electricity.
+Solar chargers are inexpensive, but be warned that they don't work quickly.
+If you still have an old-fashioned land line that comes through the wall, get a phone that doesn't require electricity.
 A landline powered by VoIP, such as those provided by cable companies, will not work.
-Living on the Cheap has more details on useful technology during hurricanes and other disasters.
+Our parent site, Living on the Cheap, has more details on useful technology during hurricanes and other disasters.

 Make sure your important documents such as birth certificates, passports and insurance policies are protected.
 Take them with you if you evacuate.
 Back up your computer files in case your computer gets wet or is damaged during the storm.
 You can use a cloud backup service or an external drive that you put in another location during the storm.